jcdevguru/quick-js-compare/README.md

   * `compareSet`: for comparison of sets (JavaScript type `Set`)
     * `"reference"`: match only when identical as references, i.e., when compared sets are references to the same object in memory
     * `"strict"`*: match when objects have same type and values in same positions
-    * `"valueOnly"`: match when compared sets have matching values
+    * `"valuesOnly"`: match when compared sets have matching values
     * `"sizeOnly"`: match when compared arrays have matching number of elements, regardless of their contents
     * `"typeOnly"`: match when identical in type only, without comparing values
     * `"alwaysSame"`: compared sets always match, regardless of value, type, or size